 Shangri La, Doris Duke Foundation for Islamic Art

-Artstor Digital Library and the Doris Duke Foundation for Islamic Art are sharing approximately 800 images of Islamic and South Asian art from the collection at Shangri La.
+The Doris Duke Foundation for Islamic Art has contributed approximately 800 images of Islamic and South Asian art from the collection at Shangri La to the Artstor Digital Library.

 Shangri La is owned and supported by the Doris Duke Foundation for Islamic Art (DDFIA).
-The DDFIA is one of three operating foundations supported by the Doris Duke Charitable Foundation, and was created by Duke to promote the study and understanding of Islamic art and culture.
-Shangri La has been open to the public since 2002 as a center for Islamic arts and cultures.
+The DDFIA is one of three operating foundations supported by the Doris Duke Charitable Foundation.
+Shangri La has been open to the public since 2002.